+(6) Funding Details.
+To the extent appropriate, the total amount of funding that the Federal agency expects to award, the anticipated number of awards, and the expected dollar values of individual awards, which may be a range or average;

-(6) Key Dates.
-Key dates include due dates for applications or Executive Order 12372 submissions, as well as for any letters of intent or pre-applications.
-For any announcement issued before a program's application materials are available, key dates also include the date on which those materials will be released; and any other additional information, as deemed applicable by the relevant Federal awarding agency.
+(7) Key Dates.
+Key dates include due dates for submitting applications or Executive Order 12372 submissions, as well as for any letters of intent or preapplications.
+For any announcement issued before a program's application materials are available, key dates also include the date on which those materials will be released; and any other additional information, as deemed applicable by the Federal agency.
+If possible, the Federal agency should provide an anticipated award date.
+If the NOFO states that applications will be evaluated on a “rolling” basis (that is, at different points during a specified period of time), the Federal agency should provide an estimate of the time needed to process an application and notify the applicant of the Federal agency's decision;

+(8) Executive Summary.
+A brief description that is written in plain language and summarizes the goals and objectives of the program, the target audience, and eligible applicants.
+The text of the executive summary should not exceed 500 words; and

+(9) Agency contact information.

 (b) Availability period.
-The Federal awarding agency must generally make all funding opportunities available for application for at least 60 calendar days.
-The Federal awarding agency may make a determination to have a less than 60 calendar day availability period but no funding opportunity should be available for less than 30 calendar days unless exigent circumstances require as determined by the Federal awarding agency head or delegate.
+The Federal agency should make all funding opportunities available for application for at least 60 calendar days.
+However, the Federal agency may modify the availability period of an opportunity as needed.
+For example, extending the period may be necessary to provide technical assistance to an applicant pool that was not anticipated when the announcement was made or has less experience with applying for Federal financial assistance.
+The Federal agency may also determine that an availability period of less than 60 days is sufficient for a particular funding opportunity.
+However, no funding opportunity should be available for less than 30 calendar days unless the Federal agency determines that exigent circumstances justify this.

 (c) Full text of funding opportunities.
-The Federal awarding agency must include the following information in the full text of each funding opportunity.
-For specific instructions on the content required in this section, refer to appendix I to this part.
+(1) The Federal agency must include the information in Appendix I for every funding opportunity.

-(1) Full programmatic description of the funding opportunity.

-(2) Federal award information, including sufficient information to help an applicant make an informed decision about whether to submit an application.
-(See also § 200.414(c)(4)).

-(3) Specific eligibility information, including any factors or priorities that affect an applicant's or its application's eligibility for selection.

-(4) Application Preparation and Submission Information, including the applicable submission dates and time.

-(5) Application Review Information including the criteria and process to be used to evaluate applications.
-See also §§ 200.205 and 200.206.

-(6) Federal Award Administration Information.
-See also § 200.211.

-(7) Applicable terms and conditions for resulting awards, including any exceptions from these standard terms.
+(2) Federal agencies should ensure that funding opportunities are written using plain language.
+To the extent possible Federal agencies must streamline opportunities to make them accessible, particularly for funding opportunities that are new, targeted to underserved communities, or intended to reach inexperienced applicants.

+(3) To reduce application burden, Federal agencies should consider whether programmatic or administrative requirements specific to the agency, program, or funding opportunity must be met at the time of application or as a requirement of receiving a Federal award.

-§ 200.205 Federal awarding agency review of merit of proposals.
+§ 200.205 Federal agency review of merit of proposals.

-For discretionary Federal awards, unless prohibited by Federal statute, the Federal awarding agency must design and execute a merit review process for applications, with the objective of selecting recipients most likely to be successful in delivering results based on the program objectives outlined in section § 200.202.
-A merit review is an objective process of evaluating Federal award applications in accordance with written standards set forth by the Federal awarding agency.
-This process must be described or incorporated by reference in the applicable funding opportunity (see appendix I to this part.).
+Unless prohibited by Federal statute, the Federal agency must design and execute a merit review process of applications for discretionary Federal awards.
+The objective of a merit review process is to select recipients most likely to be successful in delivering results based on the program objectives as outlined in section § 200.202.
+A merit review is an objective process of evaluating Federal award applications in accordance with the written standards of the Federal agency.
+These standards should identify the number of people the agency requires to participate in the merit review process and provide opportunities for a diverse group of participants, including those representing underserved communities.
+The merit review process explained in this section must be described or incorporated by reference in the applicable funding opportunity.
+See appendix I to this part.
 See also § 200.204.
-The Federal awarding agency must also periodically review its merit review process.
+The Federal agency must also periodically review its merit review process.

-§ 200.206 Federal awarding agency review of risk posed by applicants.
+§ 200.206 Federal agency review of risk posed by applicants.